 Do you take insurance?

 I offer cash-based and Medicare services.
-I am currently not in network with commercial insurance, however your commercial insurance may pay for my services out of network.
+I am currently not in-network with commercial insurance, however your commercial insurance may pay for my services out of network.

 Does Medicare pay for mobile home therapy services?

 Medicare pays for medically necessary health needs.
 What this means is that the person wanting to access their medicare must have had a change in medical status that causes a change in function.
 This will be determined through a comprehensive evaluation.
 My evaluation will assess cognitive abilities, strength, endurance, balance, coordination, and how it affects the ability of your loved one to function in daily life.
-From this, I will make recommendations to acheive your goals.
+From this, I will make recommendations to achieve your goals.